Air Ambulance Accidents

 While there are many environmental and commercial advantages to logging forests using helicopters, the risks involved with heli-logging operations can be significant, especially in light of the challenging terrain, weather, and load factors.
 ALG has experience in handling heli-logging accidents, and have worked closely with numerous experts in the field, where safety involving helicopters, logging equipment, planning, and qualification of pilots and field crew, is critical.

 Heli-skiing and snowboarding offers an amazing mountain recreation experience.
 However, the use of helicopters in remote snowy mountainous terrain that is often subject to adverse weather is not without risk.
-Because heli-skiing is popular in both the U.S. and Canada, we monitor Canadian Transportation Safety Board accident reports for trends, risks, and safety recommendations in addition to our U.S. analysis Mr. Hedrick and Mr. Anderson of ALG also understand the risks involved on a personal level.
-ALG attorney James Anderson is a snowboarder and past mountain climber who also has helicopter mountain rescue experience with King County Search & Rescue.
-Attorney Hedrick is avid mountain skier, who enjoys out of bounds skiing, and backcountry ventures.
+Because heli-skiing is popular in both the U.S. and Canada, we monitor US and Canadian Transportation Safety Board accident reports for trends, risks, and safety recommendations.
+Mr. Hedrick of ALG also understands the risks involved on a personal level, as he used to mountain fly as a pilot out of Jackson Hole, Wyoming.
+He also skis for the US in FIS World Cup speed skiing events in Europe.
+Mr. DuBose is an avid skiier, was a ski instructor in Utah, and enjoys teaching his kid how to enjoy the slopes.

 External Load Operational Accidents